armand1m/gringobot/README.md

 All content is managed in markdown and is requested over the network through Github API's, so we don't have to redeploy the bot to have updated content.

-The bot allows members to register the country they're located, so when questions about specific places come up, they can just use the bot to ping those folks through a simple command like `/whoisat NL`
+The bot allows members to register the country they're located, so when questions about specific places come up, they can just use the bot to find those folks through a simple command like `/whoat NL` and ping them if needed with `/ping NL`

+This bot is available in Telegram as [@PNGGringoBot](https://t.me/PNGGringoBot) and it works in multiple groups.
+Keep in mind that the admins of [Programando na Gringa](https://go.d1m.dev/png) own this instance as a community effort and manage this data accordingly.
+Feel free to reach out if you have any questions.

 ## Features